hibernate/hibernate-ogm-ignite/README.md

-# Hibernate OGM
+# Hibernate OGM Contrb

 *Version: 5.1.0.Final - 01-03-2017*

 ## Description

-Hibernate OGM stores data in a NoSQL data grid using the Hibernate ORM engine.
+[Hibernate OGM](http://hibernate.org/ogm/) stores data in a NoSQL data grid using the Hibernate ORM engine.

 The benefits are fairly obvious:
  - write your model once using well known JPA annotations and select the right NoSQL data grid for your project